 - Stock up on non-perishable food items to have on hand in your home to minimize trips to stores.

 - If you care for a loved one living in a care facility, monitor the situation, ask about the health of the other residents frequently and know the protocol if there is an outbreak.

-Delaware Court cares about the wellbeing of your loved one.
+We care about the wellbeing of your loved ones.
 Contact us at (740) 387-9545 to find out more about what we are doing to take precautions.